GonzoDMX/SecurityProject/README.md

 	2. The script parses data of interest in pcap files and flags if they were captured during an attack.
 	3. User can set the sample size via a command line argument.
 	4. The final result is output as a CSV file.
+* **CNN Training Models** - Includes Tensorflow scripts for the different convolutional neural network models I used to test the BTLE network data.

 ### Other Packages
 * **Messenger BT Classic** - Same as Messenger BLE but using Bluetooth Classic.
 Note: Scanning of devices is not handled in App.
 This is a limitation of Android, which only allows Bluetooth Classic pairing through the OS Utility.
 	1. Send and receive messages over Bluetooth Classic.